 \section{Method}

-In this section, we provide some elements to enhance Problem~\eqref{eq:compact_vector_model} for biological problems involving metagenomic and genomic data.
-The proposed approach, entitled SICOMORE for Selection of Interaction effects in COmpressed Multiple Omics REpresentations, is available through a \texttt{R} package at \url{https://github.com/fguinot/sicomore-pkg}.
+In this section we provide some elements for addressing Problem~\eqref{eq:compact_vector_model} in relation to biological problems involving complementary datasets.
+Our proposed approach, which we have named \textbf{SICOMORE} ({Selection of Interaction effects in COmpressed Multiple Omics REpresentations}), is available for download as an \texttt{R} package~\citep{ACGS:pkg_SICOMORE:2020}.